Jumping for Joy: Production

 In June 1955 it was announced producer Raymond Stross had signed Frankie Howerd to a six picture contract, of which Jumping for Joy was to be the first.
 "I see Howerd as a young English Fernandel," said Stross.
+Howerd subsequently made A Touch of the Sun (1956) for Raymond Stross, although that was not made through the Rank Organisation.

 The film was reported to have been specifically written for Howerd.
 However the film had been originally offered to Tony Hancock who turned it down (he had also turned down The Big Money.)
 It was one of several attempts by Rank to find a comedian to match the success of Norman Wisdom.

 Filming took place at Pinewood in September 1955.

 Lindy Lou was actually a racing greyhound called Moyshna Queen from Wandsworth Stadium.

 Tony Wright's performance led to him being offered a contract at Rank.
 Another Rank contract player was Susan Beaumont.